-One crucial component of the learning environment that required adaptation in recent years is the addition of technology.
-Though technologies like SmartBoards have been around since the ’90s, policies of one-to-one device usage and developments in instructional techniques have changed the landscape of the traditional classroom.
-The classic layout with rows of desks facing a teacher and a whiteboard is less common, as recent findings of learning environments have encouraged new desk layouts and innovative seating options.
+One transformational component in education is the addition of technology.
+Though technologies like SMART Boards have been around since the ’90s, policies of one-to-one device usage and developments in instructional techniques have changed the landscape of the traditional classroom.
+The classic layout with rows of desks facing a teacher and a whiteboard is less common.
+As pedagogy has changed, so have desk layouts and innovative seating options.

-The system is intertwined, and the resulting academic performance can even influence a school’s access to resources and benefits in the future.
+The system is intertwined, and the resulting academic performance can even influence a school’s future access to resources and benefits.
 Even something that seems to be relatively simple, like the choice of lighting in a classroom, can have wide-reaching effects.
 This demonstrates the importance of school buildings in modern education.

 With limited budgets, many districts are hesitant to spend money on infrastructure like lights and HVAC systems, but the improvements speak for themselves.
 A general sense of well-being does wonders for the atmosphere in a school.
 Unfortunately, more than half of U.S. public schools in 2012 had inadequate structural facilities.
 Schools that serve students of lower-income families and large populations of people of color are particularly at a disadvantage.

-A school’s facilities should be representative of its staff, values and philosophies.
-If your school believes student learning is a top priority, it cannot underestimate the value of the learning environment.
+A school’s facilities should be representative of its staff, values, and philosophies.
+If school leaders believe student learning is a top priority, they cannot underestimate the value of the overall physical environment.
 Often, educators interpret this concept as desk layout or classroom decorations, but aspects they may take for granted, like air quality and temperature, are just as essential.
-This atmosphere is a significant player in determining student success — and SiteLogiq can help you cultivate it.
+This atmosphere is a significant player in determining student success — and SitelogIQ can help you cultivate it.

 A Custom Approach to Facilities Management

-Here at SitelogIQ, we understand that your district is unique.
-A one-size-fits-all approach doesn’t work for facilities management, which is why we take the time to comprehensively assess the needs of your facilities, district and community.
+At SitelogIQ, we understand that your district is unique.
+A one-size-fits-all approach doesn’t work for facilities management, which is why we take the time to comprehensively assess the needs of your facilities, district, and community.
 With this information, we will develop a plan for how to improve your school’s facilities and the learning space for your students.